 Cross Off Corn Syrup

 Reject foods and drinks made with corn syrup.
 Corn syrup is a calorie-dense, nutritionally empty sweetener perhaps even worse than refined sugar.
-A shocking number of foods and drinks are thick with it, including such apparently healthy foods as fruit juices, pre-made spaghetti sauces, and even bread.
+A shocking number of foods and drinks are thick with it, including such apparently healthy grocery items as fruit juices, pre-made spaghetti sauces, and even bread.
 If a food has corn syrup in its first four ingredients, then it lacks the wholesomeness and healthiness you want.
-(These are the healthiest cooking oils, according to nutritionists.)
+(Find out how to read nutrition labels like a pro.)

 Choose Strong Cheeses

 Instead of cheddar or Swiss, pick up feta, fresh Parmigiano-Reggiano, or a soft goat cheese.
 These strongly flavoured cheeses will satisfy your yen for cheese without adding to your waistline.